kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

     - The actual resource configuration the containers are running with, reported by the runtime, typically read directly from the cgroup configuration
     - Reported in the API via the `.status.conatinerStatuses[i].resources` field
+        - _Note: for non-running contiainers `.status.conatinerStatuses[i].resources` will be the Allocated resources._

 Changes are always propogated through these 4 resource states in order: